ybezsonov/kro/test/README.md

 ## E2e tests

-E2E tests for Symphony should focus on validating the entire system's behavior in a real Kubernetes environment.
-These tests ensure that Symphony works correctly with actual Kubernetes resources and other controllers.
+E2E tests for KRO should focus on validating the entire system's behavior in a real Kubernetes environment.
+These tests ensure that KRO works correctly with actual Kubernetes resources and other controllers.
 The approach for E2E tests
 should:

 1. Use a real Kubernetes cluster (e.g. kind, minikube, or EKS)
-2. Deploy Symphony controller and it's CRDs
+2. Deploy KRO controller and it's CRDs
-3. Deploy other controllers or resources that will interact with Symphony resources.
+3. Deploy other controllers or resources that will interact with KRO resources.
-4. Create Symphony ResourceGroups and ResourceGroupInstances and verify their full lifecycle.
+4. Create KRO ResourceGroups and ResourceGroupInstances and verify their full lifecycle.

 ### E2e test example

-1. Deploy Symphony controller and CRDs
+1. Deploy KRO controller and CRDs
-2. Deploy a sample application that uses Symphony
+2. Deploy a sample application that uses KRO
 3. Create a `ResourceGroup` custom resource
 4. Verify that the corresponding CRD is created in the cluster
 5. Create an instance of the `ResourceGroup`